Paintersrp/hyprpal/docs/perf.md

 | Bytes / event | 126 KB | 45 KB | −64% |
 | Dispatches / iteration | 41 | 36 | −12% |

+`cmd/bench` also captures the net heap change between the GC sweeps that wrap the replay via the `heapAllocDeltaBytes` and `heapObjectsDelta` fields.
+In v0.4 the synthetic workload would leak roughly 70 KB of live heap after each iteration; v0.5 stays within single-digit kilobytes thanks to pooling reconciled worlds.

 ## What changed in v0.5

 - **Rect batching:** the engine now groups compatible resize/move pairs before